VRCMG/Ambient-Occlusion-Override/README.md

 # PostProcessingOverrides
-Allows the post-processing settings to be overridden in VRChat
+Allows the post-processing settings to be overridden in VRChat.